Okeanos/dotfiles-windows/ssh-setup.md

   2022-10-08)
 - [Support SSH_AUTH_SOCK Unix Domain Sockets for Windows](https://github.com/PowerShell/Win32-OpenSSH/issues/1761) (
   2022-10-08)
+  - There is a [PR#674](https://github.com/PowerShell/openssh-portable/pull/674) that attempts to address this and may solve the Git Bash integration woes.
 - Windows OpenSSH is a system package and not regularly updated (Windows 10 21H2 shipping OpenSSH_for_Windows_8.1p1, LibreSSL 3.0.2) (2022-10-08)
   - [Win32-OpenSSH update in Windows](https://github.com/PowerShell/Win32-OpenSSH/issues/1693)